Requirements for Fellow of Neurocritical Care

 - Regular lectures at a regional or national level

-- Documentation of high quality teaching and education as documented by teaching awards
+- Evidence of high-quality teaching and education as documented by teaching awards

 - Grants from local/regional/date/national agencies